Quality handcrafted leather masks since 1985

 W. T. Benda, from his book. c.1943

-Benda was also well known as a maskmaker and costume designer.
-His sculpted, paper-mache face masks were used in plays and dances and often in his own paintings and illustrations (see 2, 4 & 5 above).
+Beginning in 1914, Benda was also an accomplished maskmaker and costume designer.
+His sculpted paper-mache face masks were used in plays and dances and often in his own paintings and illustrations (see 2, 4 & 5 above).
 They were used in Masques or Miracle Plays in New York City at venues like the Coffee House.
 Benda also created the masks for stage productions in New York and London for such writers as Eugene O'Neil and Noel Coward.
-He became so well known as a maskmaker that his name became synonymous for any life-like mask.
-Like Google (tm) is to web searching or Coke (tm) is to soft drinks, any life-like mask was often referred to as a "Benda mask" whether it was of his design and making or not.
+He became so well known as a maskmaker that his name became synonymous for a life-like mask.
+Like Google® is to web searching or Coke® is to soft drinks, any life-like mask was often referred to as a "Benda mask" whether it was of his design and making or not.
 Benda also created "grotesque" masks, which were more fantasy or caricature in nature.
+Benda created the original mask design for the movie The Mask of Fu Manchu, which was originally published as a twelve part serial in Collier's Magazine from May 7, 1932 through July 23, 1932.
+The cover of the May 7 issue presented a stunning portrait by W. T. Benda (see #4, above: for a more in-depth article about the Fu Manchu stories, see here.)
+In the latter stages of his career, Benda spent less time doing illustration and more time making masks.

 Two masks by W. T. Benda